Barbara Fischer: Career

 Fischer was born in Karlsruhe, Germany, the eldest of ten children and attended the Rudolf Steiner School, Bochum-Langendreer, Germany.
 She moved to Canada in 1976 and studied at the Banff School of Fine Arts Summer school.
 She received her BFA, University of Victoria (1982) and her MA from York University (1999).

 Fischer changed curatorial positions every two or three years in the early part of her career.
 She was the curator of film and visual arts at the Open Space Gallery in Victoria, BC (1981–1983), assistant curator at the Walter Phillips Gallery, Banff, AB (1983–1985), assistant curator of contemporary Canadian and international art at the Art Gallery of Ontario, Toronto (1985–1988), and curator of contemporary art at The Power Plant, Toronto (1988–1990).
-From 1999 to 2002, she was the curator of the Blackwood Gallery, University of Toronto at Mississauga, Toronto and from 2002 to 2005 its director/curator.
+From 1999 to 2002, she was the curator of the Blackwood Gallery at the University of Toronto Mississauga and its director/curator from 2002 to 2005.

 She became director/curator of the Justina M. Barnicke Gallery (2005–), and then interim director at the Art Centre (2013–2014) and then executive director/chief curator leading the integration of both in the newly formed Art Museum at the University of Toronto.
-At the same time as her curatorial work, Fischer taught at the Ontario College of Art and Design (OCAD) in Toronto (1992–1998), at the University of Western Ontario, London, Ontario (1995–1999), and at the University of Toronto at Mississauga (2000–2005), then in the Department of Art, University of Toronto (2008–) where she developed the Master of Visual Studies Program in Curatorial Studies at the John H. Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto and was appointed associate professor, teaching stream in 2015.
+At the same time as her curatorial work, Fischer taught at the Ontario College of Art and Design (OCAD) in Toronto (1992–1998), at the University of Western Ontario, London, Ontario (1995–1999), and at the University of Toronto Mississauga (2000–2005), then in the Department of Art, University of Toronto (2008–) where she developed the Master of Visual Studies Program in Curatorial Studies at the John H. Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto and was appointed associate professor, teaching stream in 2015.